 "Delivery Point(s)" shall mean the point(s) described in Exhibit D.

-"Excess Gas" shall have the meaning set forth in Paragraph 3 of Exhibit "B" of this Agreement.
+"Excess Gas" shall have the meaning set forth in Paragraph 3 of Exhibit B of this Agreement.

 "Facilities" shall mean those lines and facilities and appurtenances thereto, cathodic protection equipment and such easements and other rights in land that are to be used by Provider or, Provider's designee or third party service provider in performing the Field Services.